ryanolee/go-pot/README.md

 # go-pot 🍯
 A HTTP tarpit written in Go designed to maximize bot misery through very slowly feeding them an infinite stream of fake secrets.
+(Originally the subject of a talk)

 <img src="docs/img/gopher.png" width="400px" />